-In 2021, Malawi’s population was estimated at 19 million and is expected to reach 38 million by 2038.
-The annual per capita gross domestic product (GDP) is $636.8.
-Inflation in recent years has been approximately eight to ten percent but rose to above 12 percent in 2022.
+In 2024, Malawi’s population was estimated at 21 million and is expected to reach 38 million by 2038.
+The annual per capita gross domestic product (GDP) is $580.
+The country has experienced high inflation in recent years, which peaked at 40 percent in 2023 before it eased to 32.3 percent in 2024.
 The economy is heavily dependent on rain-fed agriculture, employing nearly 80 percent of the population.
-Unprocessed agricultural outputs account for one-fourth of GDP and 60 percent of export earnings.
-Tobacco accounts for 40 to 60 percent of exports, with tea, cotton, ground nuts, and coffee making up the rest.
+Unprocessed agricultural outputs account for 24 percent of GDP and 90 percent of total merchandise export earnings.
+Tobacco accounts for 40 to 60 percent of exports, with tea, cotton, sugar, pulses, ground nuts, and coffee making up the rest.
 Fertilizer and petroleum products account for at least 25 percent of imports, with pharmaceutical products, motor vehicles, equipment, clothing, building materials, and food items making up the rest of the import basket.

 Malawi’s main bilateral trade agreements are with China, South Africa, Zimbabwe, Mozambique, and Botswana.
 Malawi is a member of the World Trade Organization (WTO), the Southern African Development Community (SADC), and the Common Market for Eastern and Southern Africa (COMESA).
 Malawi is also a party to the African Growth and Opportunity Act (AGOA) and Everything but Arms (EBA).
-Malawi participates in the COMESA-SADC-EAC free trade area negotiations and ratified the WTO trade facilitation agreement in July 2017.
+Malawi participates in the COMESA-SADC-EAC free trade area negotiations and signed the WTO trade facilitation agreement and ratified it in July 2017.
 Malawi signed the African Continent Free Trade Area in 2018 and fully ratified the agreement in 2021.
+Malawi recently implemented COMESA’s simplified trade regime, SADC’s Protocol on Trade in Services in 2022, and a tariff offer to the Africa Continental Free Trade Agreement (AfCFTA) Council of Ministers enabling Malawi to trade under preferential conditions with the other parties that have implemented their approved tariff offers.

 Political Environment